 With trendy technology, there’s always a backlash: case in point, the unplugged wedding.
 You’ve heard the pitch for a phone-free wedding: cell phones can be distracting, take away from the professional photography, and get in the way of the guests’ overall experience of your wedding day.

-But it’s 2017, and try as we might, those bright little LCD screens are here to stay.
+But it’s inevitable, and try as we might, those bright little LCD screens are here to stay.
 Before you try to ban all cell phone photography, you may consider: how can you benefit from the technology your guests have stuffed in their pockets and handbags?
 I’m here to offer you 4 fun ideas for a “plugged in” wedding—you might just give it a shot!

 Idea #1: Go Beyond the Hashtag